A Step-By-Step Guide to Mobile App Marketing

 App awareness moves slowly and usually peaks around the launch date, so don’t wait until it is completed to start getting the word out.

-In fact, since mobile app development is such a long and often arduous process, it’s best to promote your product from the development stage.
+In fact, since mobile app development is such a long and often arduous process (see our guide), it’s best to promote your product from the development stage.

 You can begin by reaching out to friends and family, interested parties, and other potential users to start creating awareness, but first, you have to prepare by determining who those potential users are and what sort of market you’re breaking into.